Assumpsit: Common counts

 Where a plaintiff brought assumpsit in lieu of debt sur contract, it was necessary for the plaintiff to specify how the antecedent debt had arisen.
 It was insufficient for the plaintiff to merely allege that, being indebted, the defendant promised to pay.
 This gave rise to the "common counts": common ways of pleading how the debt arose.
-It is important to note that where assumpsit was brought in lieu of debt, the plaintiff's action was for a liquidated sum.
+Where assumpsit was brought in lieu of debt, the plaintiff's action was for a liquidated sum.
 In contrast, where a plaintiff brought special assumpsit, the action was for an unliquidated sum assessed by the civil jury.

 Examples of the common counts include: